Climate Advocates Discuss the IPCC 6th Assessment Report’s Impact on NZ

 • Wellington and Dunedin will be far more at risk of fires (page 3197).

-• The south and west of the country will get wetter, the north and east will dry up (page 3197).
+• The south and west of the country will get wetter, and the north and east will dry up (page 3197).

-• As the planet warms, storms will move towards the poles in many regions, particularly in the southern hemisphere
+• As the planet warms, storms will move towards the poles in many regions, particularly in the southern hemisphere.

 • High-pressure regions in the subtropics are expanding poleward.
 In New Zealand, this will increase precipitation in the west and south during winter and spring, while the north and east will see reductions in rainfall.